piupnoin928/Modulate/README.md

 git clone https://github.com/piupnoin928/Modulate.git
 ```

-- Run the app with Android Studio, or VSCode, or using the commandline:
+- Run the app with Android Studio, or VSCode, or using the command line:

 ```
 flutter pub get